diskoverdata/diskover-community/README.md

 ## Indices

-Diskover creates an index with the name from the config file. **If an existing index exists with the same name, it will be deleted and a new index created.** If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc.
+Diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created.** If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc.

 ## Generated fields